Get access to all handy features included in the IVIS website

 Manual Heat Detection Method.

-Placing of palm of hand on the rump of the animal and light massage of vulvar lips caused animal in estrus to react.
+Placing the palm of the hand on the rump of the animal and light massage of the vulvar lips caused the animal in estrus to react.
 On transrectal palpation the uterine horns are turgid and coiled and have marked tone during estrus; they are flaccid with lack of tone during diestrus.